m-barthelemy/vpn-webauth/README.md

 - `EAPTLSCLIENTCAPATH`: full path to the CA certificate that is used to sign your VPN clients certificates.

 ## VPN
+  - `ALLOWEDVPNGWIPS`: only allow connections from the specified IPs or CIDRs to the Radius and the `ext-auth` check endpoints.
+Optional.
+Example: `10.0.0.0/24,10.0.1.0/24,10.99.1.2`
   - `VPNCHECKPASSWORD`: shared password between the app and the Strongswan `ext-auth` script to protect the endpoint checking for valid user "sessions".
 Optional.
     > If the `/vpn/check` endpoint is publicly available, it is a good idea to set a password to ensure that only your VPN server is allowed to query the app for user sessions.
 Make sure you also set it in your `ext-auth` configuration.
   - `VPNSESSIONVALIDITY`: how long to allow (re)connections to the VPN after completing the web authentication.
 During this interval the web authentication status is not reverified.
 Default: `30m`.
 Specify custom value as a number and a time unit, for example `1h30m`.